Postgraduate Certificate (PGCert) in Surgical Education

 The Postgraduate Certificate (PGCert) in Surgical Education is aimed at surgical trainees of all surgical specialities and levels (CST1 – ST8) who are involved in, or intend to be involved in, the education of junior surgical colleagues.
 It is heavily focused on the learner’s surgical educational practice, entwining theoretical knowledge in the field of education with practical ability in surgery to enhance the learner’s aptitude as a surgical educator.

 The flexible approach of this part-time programme allows learners to complete the modules alongside clinical commitments.
-The programme is primarily delivered online through individual and small-group tasks, discussion boards, and interactive webinars, all of which are facilitated by surgical educationalists.
-Learners will also be required to attend a maximum of four sessions at the College of Physicians and Surgeons of Cardiff, Cardiff during which they will be required to teach content related to surgery (e.g., surgical anatomy, surgical skills, clinical examination, communication skills) to demonstrate their surgical education practice.
-Their performance will be assessed, and their attendance will, therefore, contribute to their overall outcome for the programme.*
+The programme is primarily delivered online through individual tasks, small group work, discussion boards, and interactive webinars, all of which are facilitated by surgical educationalists.
+Learners are also required to demonstrate the way in which they teach content related to surgery such as surgical anatomy, surgical skills, clinical examination, and communication skills.
+Their performance will be assessed and will contribute to their overall outcome for the programme.*

 The PGCert in Surgical Education is offered by Doctors Academy Group of Educational Establishments.
 It relies on a multidisciplinary approach which, essential to both surgery and education, enables the expertise of academics and professionals in different fields to collaborate to provide a relevant and valuable programme that will enhance the skills of surgical trainees and, ultimately, positively impact patient care.